 Our pupil wellbeing team offers early intervention for our young people.
 This is individualised work, delivered on a one to one or small group basis.
 This may consist of working through topics such as bereavement, self-esteem, anxiety, helping our young people with transitions, self-regulation and social interaction.

 The pastoral and wellbeing teams oversee each child’s well-being, mental health and safeguarding.
 The teams work closely but have identified roles allowing pupils to engage with different staff and approaches.

-Josie O'Donnell: Acting Headteacher / Designated Safeguarding Lead (Lead)
+Josie O'Donnell: Headteacher / Designated Safeguarding Lead (Lead)

-Emma Durham: Acting Deputy Headteacher / Online Safety Lead / Designated Safeguarding Lead
+Emma Durham: Deputy Headteacher / Online Safety Lead / Designated Safeguarding Lead

 Sharon Walker: Family Liaison Officer, Mental Health First Aider and Designated Safeguarding Lead

 Caroline Taylor-Trowbridge: School Nurse